-- 5.1 Stakeholders were consulted using the Customer Voice group comprising of HRA tenants.
 The group was presented with the current climate within the social housing environment.
-The presentation and discussions included: - The rent consultation 2023/24 and the DLUHC proposed options - How our rent levels compare with the market - The quality of our housing and our service - · How we perform as a landlord - Why we are consulting - Customer Voice view on the level of the rent cap - 5.2 Customer Voice group representing tenants specified 7.5% (subject to DLUHC rent standard cap) as an acceptable rent increase.
-The percentage was specified considering the financial impact on the HRA of a below rent standard increase (CPI+1%).
+The presentation and discussions included:

+- The rent consultation 2023/24 and the impact of the DLUHC rent cap. - How our rent levels compare with the market - The quality of our housing and our service - How we perform as a landlord - · Why we are consulting - · Operational Boards view on the level of the rent cap - 5.2 The stakeholders representing tenants specified 6% to 8% as an acceptable rent increase (subject to CPI+1% being within that range).